Rodemfr/MicronetToNMEA/README.md

 ## Acknowledgments

 * Thanks to the guys of YBW.com forum who started the work of investigating Micronet's protocol.
+The technical discussions around the protocol are i this thread : https://forums.ybw.com/index.php?threads/raymarines-micronet.539500/

 ## Setting up HW